reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 We can configure the Kinesis Data Firehose delivery stream to transform and convert streaming data received from the data source before delivering the transformed data to destinations:

-**Transform Incoming Data**: We can invoke a Lambda function to transform the data received in the delivery stream.
+**Transforming Incoming Data**: We can invoke a Lambda function to transform the data received in the delivery stream.
 Some ready-to-use blueprints are offered by AWS which we can adapt according to our data format.

-**Convert the Format of the Incoming Data Records**: We can convert the format of our input data from JSON to Apache Parquet or Apache ORC before storing the data in Amazon S3.
+**Converting the Format of the Incoming Data Records**: We can convert the format of our input data from JSON to [Apache Parquet](https://parquet.apache.org/documentation/latest/) or [Apache ORC](https://orc.apache.org) before storing the data in Amazon S3.
 Parquet and ORC are columnar data formats that save space and enable faster queries compared to row-oriented formats like JSON.
 If we want to convert an input format other than JSON, such as comma-separated values (CSV) or structured text, we can use a Lambda function to transform it to JSON.

 The below figure shows the data transformation and record format conversion options enabled in the AWS management console: